Anisocoria Clinical Presentation

 Mechanical

 Acute angle closure is an important cause of mechanical iris dysfunction and poor pupil reactivity.
 An acute rise in intraocular pressure may cause the iris to mechanically occlude the trabecular meshwork (or drainage channels) in the anterior chamber’s angle.
 Acute presentation often includes pain, corneal edema, raised intraocular pressure, and a light-fixed midposition pupil.
 Angle-closure glaucoma is more frequent in hyperopes and certain races such as Asians and Inuits.
-The presentation may be confused with aneurysmal oculomotor nerve palsy owing to the pain and fixed pupil, but normal motility and corneal edema with angle closure help separate these entities.
+The presentation may be confused with aneurysmal oculomotor nerve palsy owing to the pain and fixed pupil, but corneal edema and normal motility with angle closure help separate these entities.
 Treatment is directed at emergent lowering of intraocular pressure.

 Slit-lamp examination, often a helpful diagnostic tool, demonstrates iris thinning or defects, or evidence of previous or current inflammation.